vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 In both cases, the shortcut successfully opens the correct aggregate Contact.

 > ℹ️ For more info on linking/unlinking, read [Link unlink Contacts](./../other/link-unlink-contacts.md).

+## Moving RawContacts between accounts and the lookup key

+Moving a RawContact to a different Account will cause the lookup key and IDs to change.

+> ℹ️ Note that in these cases, the changes to the lookup key will only be applied after the Contacts
+> Provider and sync adapters sync the changes.
+This means that the local changes are not immediately
+> applied.
+For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

+Therefore, it is no longer possible to get the contacts after moving using the lookup key or IDs.

+For example, using the default AOSP Contacts app or the Google Contacts app...

+1. View a contact's details.
+2. Create a shortcut to it in the home screen (launcher).
+    - This shortcut uses the Contact lookup key (not the ID) to form a lookup URI.
+3. Move the RawContact to a different Account.
+4. Tap the shortcut in the home screen (launcher).

+Both Contacts apps will say that the Contact no longer exist or has been removed.
+This is not a bug.
+It is expected behavior due to the way the Contacts Provider works.

+> ℹ️ For more info, read [Move RawContacts across Accounts](./../accounts/move-raw-contacts-across-accounts.md).

 ------------------------